Skip to content

 Which is better for older TV: Tubi or Pluto TV?

 Tubi, for on-demand viewing.
 Its search-and-play catalog runs around 50,000 titles, so old sitcoms, ’80s movies, and forgotten cable shows all surface.
 Pluto TV’s strength is “lean back” channel surfing, not searching for a specific title.
-We use Tubi when we know what we want and Pluto TV when we don’t.
+Tubi is the better pick when you know what you want, and Pluto TV when you don’t.